ChrisPritchard/slack-yara-scanner/README.md

 2. When a request comes in, it is passed to the Handler function.
    - If running in the default lambda mode, the lambda request with its context variables are first converted into http.Request and http.ResponseWriter objects before being converted back on done
 3. The Handler will first verify, using the slack-go API, that the request is signed by the appropriate slack instance.
+    - for verification and the later api call, the lambda requests secrets from the local parameter store
+    - it does this by reading local env vars with the parameter names
 4. Next, if the event type is a URL verification request, the appropriate response is returned
 5. If not and its a event message, the text is extracted and scanned with the yara rule set
 6. If no matches are found, nothing further is done.
 However if one or more matches are made, the Handler will bundle these into a personal message, and use the slack api to write an ephemeral message to the user in the channel where they posted, likely less than a second after they sent the problematic text.